 For example, we could use the myfile.yaml to define the simplest possible useable HPCC Systems cluster:

-Here we have left as many settings as possible using their default values and defined a HPCC Systems cluster containing a dali, eclagent, eclccserver, and esp, all using hostStorage (and thus assuming a single node system).
+Here we have left as many settings as possible using their default values and defined a HPCC Systems cluster containing a dali, eclagent, eclccserver, and esp, all without specifying any persistence.
 Note that we define empty ROXIE and Thor sections, in order to override the default ROXIE and Thor sections from the helm chart.

 Storage and persistence

 As mentioned earlier, containerized HPCC Systems clusters do not use local storage for any persistent data instead, data is stored on persistent volumes set up using the standard k8s PersistentVolumeClaim mechanism.
 There are three types of persistent storage employed by the HPCC Systems cluster and each has its own storage: section in the helm chart’s values file to control them:

 This is where your data files are stored.
 Controlled by storage.dataStorage section

 Used for generated workunit dlls.
 Controlled by storage.dllStorage section

 Used for the dali system state information store.
 Controlled by storage.daliStorage section

 Within each of the sections mentioned above, the information that can be provided is the same: